calebzyu/seashell/README.md

 - **Prompt Customization**: Displays the current working directory.

 ## Usage
-To test out the Seashell, follow the instructions below.
+To test out the shell, follow the instructions below.

 ### Compilation
 Ensure you have GCC installed, then use the provided `Makefile`: